erasureprotocol/NMR/README.md

 - The contract should be upgradable so that the maps of balances, allowances, and stakes remain unchanged but the functions called for staking, releasing stakes, minting, and destroying stakes are changed.
 - It should be possible to disable upgradability forever

+## Future
+We want to be able to upgrade the contract so that:
+- Any address can stake
+- Stakes are released to the address that made the stake
+- In addition to NMR, ETH can be sent to the address that made the released stake

 ## Development

 ### Install